 With no legal or social recourse available, here are the few things that you can try and help your wounded heart and mind:

 - Vent Out – Confront the person who has hurt you and let him or her know that what was done was not right.
 A sorry if said will be so soothing to your heart and mind.
 But if you are dealing with some jerk the vent out is not going to help much.
-Do it for only a few days and try stopping it and controlling your emotions as soon as you can.
-There will be a moment in this phase where your grief would not have left you, but tears would have stop rolling down and anger would not surface up everyday.
+Do it for only a few days and then try stopping and controlling your emotions as soon as you can.
+There will be a moment in this phase where your grief would not have left you, tears would have stop rolling down and anger would not surface up everyday.
 This is the moment to tell yourself that its ok.
 Shit happens!

 - Find Peace – Realise that the person was not worth it and opt in to buy your mental peace instead.
 A renowned guru said, remembering painful past is like choosing to create trouble in future because the memory will carry bitterness with it all the time.
 So find your peace and let go as soon as you feel some emotional semblance has been reached.